openbmc/phosphor-power/phosphor-power-sequencer/docs/chassis_status.md

 `Enabled` property on multiple chassis systems.

 This interface is optional.
-If the interface exists and `Enabled` is set to false, it means that the chassis has been put in hardware isolation (guarded).
+If the interface exists and `Enabled` is set to false, it means that the chassis has been put in hardware isolation (deconfigured).
 A critical error has been detected in the chassis, and it will not be used when the system is powered on.

 If `Enabled` is set to false for a chassis: